RBMHTechnology/vind/docs/blog/posts/2017-10-09_vind_-_information_discovery_for_java.md

 * [Follow the blog posts](https://rbmhtechnology.github.io/vind/blog/)
 * [Contact us on gitter](https://gitter.im/RBMHTechnology/vind)

-Have fun, I hope you enjoy Vind!
-And if you have any question, feature request or bug report: Please contact me or anybody of the team!
+Have fun, we hope you enjoy Vind!
+And if you have any questions, feature requests or bug report: Please get in touch with us!

-Best regards

-**Thomas**